 Early Life and Education

-After the death of her mother Ridge moved to San Francisco in 1907.
-She as only thirty-three years old and was hoping for a fresh start.
-It was at this point that she renamed her self Lola Ridge.
+After the death of her mother, Ridge moved to San Francisco in 1907.
+She was only thirty-three years old and was hoping for a fresh start.
+It was at this point that she renamed herself, Lola Ridge.
 It was her goal to pursue a career in painting and poetry.
 Her stated age was twenty-three.

 Later Life and Death

 Her next book was published in 1920, titled Sun-up, and Other Poems.
 It was followed by time spent editing magazines and the collections, Red Flag, Firehead, and Dance of Fire.
 The latter was her last work, published in 1935.

 In the final years of her life, she won Poetry’s Guarantor’s prize and the Shelley Memorial Award.
 Lola Ridge died in May of 1941 in her home in Brooklyn, she was sixty-seven.